Diagnose Check Engine Light with Phone App

 The OBD2 port is located on the driver's side under the dashboard.
 Typically it is near the hood release.
 Here is a couple of pictures of how the OBD2 port looks.

 Turn on ignition

 Turn the ignition until all the dashboard lights come on.
 This is position II.
 Don't turn on the car yet.

 Pair Bluetooth Adapter with your phone.

-On your smartphone go to Settings > Bluetooth and turn it on.
+On your smartphone, go to Settings > Bluetooth and turn it on.
 Next, search for new devices.
 You will see the name of the Bluetooth adapter.
-It may show as OBDII, Vlink, Bluetooth ELM 327, BAFX, Carly, Kobra, BlueDriver or Scan Tool depending on the Bluetooth device that you purchased.
+It may show OBDII, Vlink, Bluetooth ELM 327, BAFX, Carly, Kobra, BlueDriver, or Scan Tool, depending on the Bluetooth device purchased.

 Click on the name of the OBDII adapter and enter the pairing code.
-The pairing code should have been provided by the device manufacturer.
+The device manufacturer should have provided the pairing code.